thomashoullier/emacs-config/README.md

   * https://www.emacswiki.org/ for the configuration of some packages.

 ## Licensing
-I copy-pasted some things from the EmacsWiki, so we redistribute this work under their GPLv2 license.
+Some things are copy-pasted from the EmacsWiki, so we redistribute this work under their GPLv2 license.